libESys/ESysRepo/doc/web/content/implementation/_index.md

 chapter: false
 ---

-Based on the requirements set, it was decided to implement ESysRepo in C++ and the main librairies used are:
+Based on the requirements set, the decision was to implement ESysRepo in C++ and the main libraries used are:

 * Boost